ElKinoflop/Vozvan/README.md

 <img src="https://github.com/ElKinoflop/Vozvan/blob/main/images/Vozvan%20Matrix%20Pins.png" alt="Vozvan Handiwired Matrix">

 <h1>Case Assembly</h1>
 If you find some of the standoffs tight to push through don't force them.
 Use a small round file if you need to slightly widen any holes.
 The small round file from Draper 'Soft Grip Needle File Set, 140mm (6 Piece) (83982)' is the perfect size.
+You shouldn't need to do this but there can be some manufacturing variance.

 <img src="https://github.com/ElKinoflop/Barghest/blob/main/images/placeholder.jpg" alt="Vozvan Keyboard Photo">